-- Dry or Wet Shaving – If you’re fun of shaving while taking a shower, then you have to consider if the shaver supports wet/dry functionality.
+- Dry or Wet Shaving – If you prefer shaving while taking a shower, then you have to consider if the shaver supports wet/dry functionality.

-- Auto Cleaning & Charging System – Some electric shavers come with its own auto cleaning-charging dock so you don’t have to do much to maintain its proper hygiene and battery power of a shaver.
+- Auto Cleaning & Charging System – Some electric shavers come with their own auto cleaning-charging dock, so you don’t have to do much to maintain either proper hygiene or battery power of a shaver.
 Obviously it requires a space where it can be positioned, and there is a small ongoing cost for replacing it’s cleaning cartridges.

-- Well, most (if not all) electric shavers are now rechargeable.
+- Most (if not all) electric shavers are now rechargeable.

-PortabilityThis does not apply to everyone, although it is still ideal to consider how travel-friendly the shaver is.
+Whilst not important to everyone, it is also a good idea to consider how travel-friendly the shaver is.
 There are some electric shavers that come with a travel case.
-Also, consider how long its battery would last.
-So there’s no need for bringing extra weight such as the auto cleaning-charging system for short term travels.
+Also, consider how long a shaver’s battery lasts between recharges, so there’s no need for carry the extra weight of an auto cleaning-charging system on shorter trips..

 Price – shavers can range from $40 – $300+.
 You should decide on a budget range that’s going to work for you and consider its long term costs, versus the alternatives.
 When buying, remember that the most expensive option does not always guarantee the best quality in the electric shavers market.

-Shaver’s maintenance cost.
+Shaver’s maintenance costs.
 Before buying an electric shaver, first check how often you need to replace it’s blades and the cost of replacements.
 Cleaning cartridges, where required, are not overly expensive but you would be wise to know their costs and be sure of easy availability.

-Some pointers – After knowing a lot of real consumers’ reviews, foil shavers won by a small margin when it comes to closeness and lesser skin irritations being reported compared to rotary shavers.
-However, there are more reports that rotary shavers shaves the closest in neck area and shaves the quickest as well once you get used with it.
+Some pointers – After considering a large number of genuine consumer reviews, foil shavers were preferred (by a small margin), when it comes to closeness of shave and levels of skin irritations reported, compared to rotary shavers.
+On the other hand, opinions suggest that rotary shavers do shave closer on the neck area and provide faster shaving once you get used to shaving with them.